smartITNinja/scribaX/README.md

 });
 ```

-Plain and simple, "state" data is the one you add/update/delete by invoking the "commit" method:
+Plain and simple, "state" data is the one you update(mutate) by invoking the "commit" method:

 ```javascript
 store.commit('round',4);